syncfusion-content/winui-docs/winui/Masked-TextBox/Error-Types.md

 # Information:

-The `Information` Error Type uses an icon to share non-essential details or guidance.
+The `Information` error type uses an icon to share non-essential details or guidance.

 {% tabs %}
 {% highlight xaml %}